Renat9s/tryhackme/A wonderland.md

 * check around for th user flag.

-there is a root.txt in this directory which is kind of funky, but we cant read it its woned by root : )
+there is a root.txt in this directory which is kind of funky, but we cant read it its owned by root : )

 * No user flag in sight, but " Everything is upside down here "